~ Step Into Manhood with Energy & Excitement

 If you wish to set up a payment plan or inquire about a scholarship, please arrange with Jason in MLA office prior to the event.
 And we welcome your donations if you have extra finances to help support boys who need financial aid.

-*A pre-trip letter and phone or in-person conversation between the boys and one of the guides is part of the preparation, getting to know each other ahead of time so we all can be safe on the land and fully enjoy this experience, and to make sure the boy and his family are ready for this passage.
+*A pre-trip phone or in-person conversation between the boys and one of the guides is part of the preparation, getting to know each other ahead of time so we all can be safe on the land and fully enjoy this experience, and to make sure the boy and his family are ready for this passage.

 Upon receipt of your deposit or payment you’ll receive an email confirmation that will include a welcome packet with gear list, directions and other information.